Swimming and verrucas, the facts02/01/2016 Parents

 Learning swimming and verrucas can go hand in hand with kids and adults alike.
 These warts on the feet have long been seen as a nuisance.
 But should parents worry about them?
 The answer is no.

 Few parents would argue verrucas are anything other than a nuisance.
-However, experience has led the ASA to the opinion that to place resources into eradicating verrucas is a waste of time.
+However, experience has led Swim England to the opinion that to place resources into eradicating verrucas is a waste of time.

 Swimming and verrucas: the best way forward